art3misgalaxy/OACM_mod/README.md

 This is a mod for the Paradox Interactive Game Stellaris.

-If you so choose to download this file before I actually like...make it good here is what you need to do.
+If you so choose to download this file before I actually like...make it good, here is what you need to do.

 1: Download the .zip file.